rohit672/HungryBalls/README.md

 ## Hungry Balls

 Real time Multiplayer Game .
-Multiple users compete each other, the one with the maximum score WINS !!.
+Multiple users compete against each other, the one with the maximum score WINS !!.

 ## Preview